 Why not share your skills and help others to get online too?

-These organisations offer local training courses for beginners, to help you use the internet and new technology.
+The following organisations offer local training courses for beginners to help you use the internet and new technology:

 |Monday||1 to 3pm||Gresham House TW11||RHP - 0800 0322 433|